 Q. What is Camp Michael?

 A. Camp Michael is a youth camp for children who have completed first grade through ninth grade.
 This camp is held every summer through a cooperative effort from the Willapa Hills Region of the Diocese of Olympia.
-This year marks the 46 years of this camping ministry.
 Our very own St. John's, with the shared leadership of Brother Michael Stonebraker, Order of the Holy Cross, created the foundation of Camp Michael's beginning.
 In 1991, Camp Michael expanded into a shared regional ministry and continues today.
 This ministry bears the name Camp Michael and the short arm cross logo as a tribute to Brother Michael.
 The combined Episcopal Churches of this regional area are committed to sponsoring and supporting this vital, on-going summer camping experience for as long as there are children and energy and vision for a Christ-centered camping ministry.

 Q. What do you do at Camp Michael?